12rcu/kFlaky/docs/pages/Usage.md

             "identifier": "flakyTestPrj",                                                           //identifier for the databse
             "framework": "junit",                                                                   //framework currently only jUnit is supported
             "language": "kotlin",                                                                   //language, java and kotlin is supported
-            "projectPath": "/home/matthias/Documents/opensource/flakyProjects/FlakyTestProject",    //the absolute path to the project
+            "projectUri": "/home/matthias/Documents/opensource/flakyProjects/FlakyTestProject",    //the absolute path to the project
             "testExecutionCommand": "./gradlew test",                                               //command to execute tests
             "testResultDir": "build/test-results",                                                  //the test reulsts dir (can be empty, seaching for these files happens then in the entiere project)
             "testExecutionDir": "",                                                                 //for gradle this is just the project root dir